kingreza/theswiftbook/chapters/optional_chaining.md

 }
 ```

 This can easily get quite cumbersome to type and difficult understand.
-The solution to this is using Swift's optional chaining capabilities to read the `value` field of the `name` property of the `Person` instance only if the person exist and has a valid `Name` instance set for it.
+The solution to this is using Swift's optional chaining capabilities to the optional values safely.

 ## [Usage](#usage)